 - Make sure you’re not making these common BookBub Ads mistakes

 77% of BookBub’s readers buy books based on recommendations from authors they like.
-This free tool not only lets authors stay top-of-mind with their fans and engage with BookBub’s community, but it also lets authors help each other get their new books discovered.
+Our free Recommendations tool not only lets authors share their favorite books with their fans and engage with BookBub’s community, but it also lets authors help each other get their new books discovered.

 Consider asking an author who loved your new book to post a recommendation on BookBub.com, which might encourage their fans to give it a whirl.
 If a fellow author recommends one of your books, consider paying it forward by posting a recommendation of your own for a book you love!